ZahariaAdrian/snappy-chat-fe/README.md

 # Getting Started

-The app will not work properly untill the server repository is not also initialised.
+The app will not work properly untill the server repository is also initialised.

 https://github.com/ZahariaAdrian/snappy-chat-be